thibaultcha/lua-resty-mlcache/README.md

 end
 ```

-This second example is a modification of the above one, in which we apply
+This second example is similar to the one above, but here we apply some
-some transformation to the retrieved `user` record, and cache it via the
+transformation to the retrieved `user` record before caching it via the
 `l1_serializer` callback:

 ```lua